Author Chris Enss: The Wayward Women Tour - Deadwood

 All Dates:

-New York Times bestselling author Chris Enss will spend a long weekend in Deadwood at the Days of '76 Museum, The Brothel, Deadwood, and the Saloon No. 10.
+New York Times bestselling author Chris Enss will host an event at the Brothel on Friday, September 20 from 11am to 6pm.

 You Might Also Like: